codemagic-ci-cd/codemagic-docs/content/knowledge-others/install-unity-version.md

 Replace `<BUCKET_NAME>` with your actual bucket name.
 {{</notebox>}}

-Now you can check the `$S3_HAS_EDITOR` variable, if the S3 bucket has the editor then just copy it to the build machine then extract it, or install the Unity editor with the modules then compress it and upload it to S3.
+Now you can check the `$S3_HAS_EDITOR` variable, if the S3 bucket has the editor then just copy it to the build machine then extract it, or install the Unity editor with the modules and after the build is over compress it and upload it to S3.

 {{< highlight yaml "style=paraiso-dark">}}
 - name: Install Unity editor